SUPPLEMENTAL INSTRUCTION (SI)

 - SI is a peer facilitated, cooperative student support scheme for all students.

 - SI attendance is voluntary but highly recommended.

 - It is not a remedial program for "struggling" students, but rather, a program for all students who want to improve their academic performance.

 The program offers assistance to students in supported courses by providing a trained peer leader who can assist with the subject matter.
 P.A.S.S. leaders are sophomores, juniors, and seniors who have at least a 3.0 GPA and have displayed competency in a particular subject.
 They must have received an A or A- in the course they facilitate and have the recommendation of a faculty member.

-PASS leaders are assigned to a course and attend all class sessions.
-Two to three times each week, PASS leaders conduct regularly scheduled, out-of-class, study sessions that focus on specific course content and learning skills.
-PASS leaders provide materials such as practice worksheets, study guides, and sample quizzes and tests to students during the sessions.
-PASS provides a forum for students to compare notes and discuss subject matter with other students in the class.
-PASS sessions are free, voluntary, and open to all students in the course.
+SI leaders are assigned to a course and attend all class sessions.
+Two to three times each week, SI leaders conduct regularly scheduled, out-of-class, study sessions that focus on specific course content and learning skills.
+SI leaders provide materials such as practice worksheets, study guides, and sample quizzes and tests to students during the sessions.
+SI provides a forum for students to compare notes and discuss subject matter with other students in the class.
+SI sessions are free, voluntary, and open to all students in the course.

-How Do I Know If I Am Enrolled In A Course That Offers PASS?
+How Do I Know If I Am Enrolled In A Course That Offers SI?

 If you would like to know if you are enrolled in a course with this program, you can do one of three things:

-- Click on the PASS Schedule link at the top of this page.
+- Click on the SI Schedule link at the top of this page.